Tibbie Fowler (I)

 The "conspiracy" referred to is the Gowrie Conspiracy of 1600, in which an attempt was allegedly made by John Ruthven, Earl of Gowrie, and his brother Alexander the Master of Gowrie to trap, and probably kill (hold hostage? assassinate? overthrow? demand the roughly £80,000 they were owed by?)
 King James VI of Scotland.

 Wagner, p.
-126: "A strong Presybyterian like his father and grandfather, Gowrie was 22 in 1600 when he traveled from Italy to England, where he was well received by Queen Elizabeth.
+126: "A strong Presbyterian like his father and grandfather, Gowrie was 22 in 1600 when he traveled from Italy to England, where he was well received by Queen Elizabeth.
 After returning to Scotland, Gowrie made himself conspicuous for opposing the king's demand for money in the current parliament."

-The details of the conspiracy are murky, especially since the Ruthven brothers ended up dead and were convicted posthumously of treason; we have only James's side.
+The details of the Gowrie conspiracy are murky, especially since the Ruthven brothers ended up dead and were convicted posthumously of treason; we have only James's side.
 Every source I checked agrees that we don't really know what happened.
 Willson, p.
 126, puts it most explicitly: "the King was involved in that strange mystery known as the Gowrie Plot.
 Over many episodes in his life James drew a veil of judicious uncertainty, but the Gowrie Plot was his masterpiece, for here the mystery remains inscrutable to the present day."

 It worked out amazingly well for James, though: he called on the clergy to tell his side of the story from the pulpit, and when some resisted, he forced them to obedience, thus increasing his control over the church (Stewart, pp. 254-157).
+Davies, p.
+224, observes, "Sir William Bowes was undoubtedly correct in suggesting that even if there had never been a 'Gowrie Conspiracy' at all, it rapidly became politically expedient to invent one and reinforce the story through all available political, spiritual and legal channels."

 - Stewart: Alan Stewart, The Cradle King: The Life of James VI & I, the First Monarch of a United Great Britain, St. Martin's Press, 2003